acsor/AlgaT/README.md

 # AlgaT

+![AlgaT Logo][logo]

-AlgaT is an interactive environment whereby apprentice students can familiarize themselves with common algorithmic solutions.
+AlgaT is an interactive simulator whereby apprentice students can familiarize themselves with common algorithmic solutions.
 This project was developed as an assignment at [University of Bologna](https://www.unibo.it/en/), CS course on a.y.
 2018/2019 asking to pick a few, selected areas on which to specialize the